How difficult it is to learn Java and Selenium

 Let me give you an example.
 How many of you have attempted to learn a foreign language?
 Few years back, myself and my team were expected to be deputed in Germany for 2 years.
 We had a month to fly off.
 Everyone felt that we should learn German language else things can get really tricky there as locals prefer to converse in German.

 So, how do you learn German in a month?
 Should you start with learning grammar, as we did while learning English.
 But learning complete grammar and parts of speech, took us several years in school, isn’t it?
 Obviously, we needed to take a different approach.
-This is referred to as learning a language as a secondary language (LSL).
+This is referred to as learning a language as a secondary language (LSL) or functional learning approach.

 This approach uses a simple yet very effective approach.
 In this approach, you learn by using situations.
 You are taught the language using a conversation first and then explaining the sentence structure, vocabulary and the grammar.
 So, none of the elements of the language are ignored but they are covered in a contextual manner, making the learning process faster and to the point.